Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 > Note that you must have administrator privileges over the Azure subscription to complete these steps.

 Follow the instructions from the section __Service Principal Authentication__ in [this notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/manage-azureml-service/authentication-in-azureml/authentication-in-azureml.ipynb) to create a service principal for your project.
 We recommend to scope the Service Principal to the _Resource Group_.

 > **Note:** Add `service_principal_id`, `service_principal_password`, and `tenant_id` to the `config.json` file above.
 You can then upload the `config.json` file to the secure file libary of your DevOps project.
 Make sure to enable all pipelines to have access to the secure file.

-Add config.json to library of secure files in the Azure DevOps project.
-Select on the rocket icon on the left, then the library.
-In your library go to *secure files* and *+ Secure File*.
-Upload your file and make sure that you allow all pipelines to use it.
+Add `config.json` to Library of secure files in the Azure DevOps project.
+Select on the Pipelines icon on the left, then Library.
+In your library go to *Secure files* and *+ Secure File*.
+Upload the `config.json` file and make sure to allow all pipelines to use it.

 <p align="left"><img width="50%" src="media/ado_lib.png" alt="Library in Azure DevOps project"/></p>